Is it safe to swim in Puerto Vallarta?

 August is the month with the highest ocean water temperature at 30°C.

-Shark Attacks in Puerto Vallarta
+Shark attacks in Puerto Vallarta

 There actually are sharks in Puerto Vallarta, but is there any reason to worry?
 The sharks in Puerto Vallarta that actually do still exist are either very small and harmless to humans or are plankton-eating.